 Kore is simple and intuitive to use, which makes sense if you’ve used Kodi at all.

 The Kodi menu settings have all been integrated into a left-side toolbar on the Kore remote app.
 As with Kodi, you can enter this menu while you’re watching a movie and it won’t interrupt playback.

-To give you an idea what I mean by that, the menus are very simple, as you can see on the image at the left here.
+To give you an idea of what I mean by that, the menus are very simple, as you can see in the image at the left here.
 There’s not a whole lot of detail to distract you from what you really want, which is to watch your movie, right?

 If there aren’t any images, then it will default to the basic remote image as shown at the top of this article instead.

-The remote is basic, which matches with Kodi’s “10 foot user interface” philosophy.
+The remote is basic, which matches Kodi’s “10-foot user interface” philosophy.